-3.3 All learners
+3.4 All learners

 Delivery staff have access to learning resources for use with learners in our centres, and with learners who are based in the workplace.
 PTP's aim is to raise awareness and help learners stay safe and to build resilience to threats (including on-line threats).
 Learners are made aware of the support available and who they can contact if they have a concern or issue about their own, or others' safety.
 Details of PTP's Designated Safeguarding Officers are also displayed in our Centres and we have a designated safeguarding email address.
 PTP has a separate policy covering E- Safety and Responsibility.
 PTP also acknowledges that learners can abuse their peers.
 PTP make clear to learners that 'abuse is abuse' and should never be tolerated.
+Learners are reminded regularly of who to report safeguarding issues and general concerns to.
 Learners are provided with general advice and guidance as required, and PTP will signpost learners to other organisations for support when relevant.

-3.4 Safeguarding and Online Learning
+3.5 Safeguarding and Online Learning